mnutt/funnel_cake/README.markdown

 * Single-stat widgets for displaying a single-number analytics statistic in a dashboard-friendly large-type format (eg:  "555 New Customers This Month")
 * Table of visitors eligible-for/entered-into a given state

+These routes will likely grow over time to provide even greater flexibility to view the precise analytics data that you want.

 #### RESTful Views

 Most of FunnelCake is designed with a RESTful architecture.
 Thus, it exposes useful views for many of the analytics components, such as: